Approximating coarse Ricci curvature on submanifolds of Euclidean space: Abstract

-Belkin and Niyogi showed that one can approximate the Laplacian operator using heat kernels. \ Using a definition of coarse Ricci curvature derived by iterating Laplacians, we approximate the coarse Ricci curvature of submanifolds $\Sigma$ in the same way. \ More generally, on any metric measure space we are able to approximate a 1-parameter family of coarse Ricci functions that include the coarse Bakry-Emery Ricci curvature.
+For an embedded submanifold $\Sigma\subset\mathbb{R}^{N}$, Belkin and Niyogi showed that one can approximate the Laplacian operator using heat kernels.
+Using a definition of coarse Ricci curvature derived by iterating Laplacians, we approximate the coarse Ricci curvature of submanifolds $\Sigma$ in the same way.
+For this purpose, we derive asymptotics for the approximation of the Ricci curvature proposed in \cite{AW}.
+Specifically, we prove Proposition 3.2 in \cite{AW}.